Last updated February 9, 2023

 We're sorry, but no. We simply do not have the time.
 At some conventions, especially Protospiel, we are specifically visiting to see new games . . . please try us there.

 At the moment, we are not open to boardgame and card game submissions.
-We already have at least three years' worth of partially-completed games in the queue . . . some of them have been in development for more than three years already . . . and Steve keeps having new ideas.
+We already have a shelf full of partially completed games . . . and Steve, Sam, and Randy keep having new ideas.
 So we have more than we can handle already.

 PLAN AHEAD!
-Register your convention online no later than two months prior to its starting date.
+Register your convention online no later than three months prior to its starting date.
 Your listing will appear on our Convention and Trade Show Registry page.
-We will arrange prizes for each SJ Games event run, plus door prizes and promotional materials.
+If you are interested in prize support, ad swaps, or promotional items for your event, please email our Events Director.

 If you mean a "game aid" or "player aid" program, yes, you certainly can, if it's for a PC-type computer.
 We currently do not allow "apps" for mobile devices to be created using our content or trademarks.
 Yes, this seems like an arbitrary distinction, and as we learn more and the legal and technical issues become more clear, we may be able to change this, but please don't write us saying "I want to write an app, so change your policy," because the decision is not related to the number of pleas we get from would-be app coders.
 Sorry.